lwYeo/Angry-Miao-Infinity-Mouse-Battery-Tray/README.md

 ```

 You will see an icon appear in the Windows system tray.
-Right-click it to view battery levels or toggle auto-start.
+Mouse hover it to view battery levels or right-click to toggle auto-start or close.

 ---